 Day 3: We begin the day with a visit to the stonemasonry school of Pučišća, where the island’s ancient tradition of working and producing high-quality stonework continues to this day.
 Brač stone was used not only in the construction of the Palace of Diocletian, but also in Berlin’s Reichstag and Washington’s White House.
 After a visit to the archaeological museum in the charming village of Škrip, we ascend the summit of Vidova Gora, the tallest Mountain in the Adriatic islands, to enjoy the splendid view over the Dalmatian coast and islands we’ll be exploring over the coming week.
 After rejoining our gulet we cruise to the island of Hvar.

 Day 4: We explore Hvar town, a labyrinth of stone houses set between slopes and sea, including the archaeological collections housed in the castle overlooking the port and in the seaside Franciscan monastery, which reveal the island’s past identity as the ancient Greek city of Pharos.
-Later, we cross to the remotest island on our itinerary, beautiful Vis, where we’ll sample some of the famous Vis wines, first grown in the 4th century BC.
+Later, we cross to the remotest island on our itinerary, beautiful Vis, where we’ll sample some of the famous Vis wines, whose grapes were first grown in the 4th century BC.

 Day 5: After a morning visit to the excellent archaeological museum and the remains of the ancient Greek colony of Issa, we cruise east along the lovely island of Korčula towards Korčula town, one of the prettiest in the Adriatic and a candidate for UNESCO World Heritage status.
 The afternoon brings great vistas of Korčula, Hvar and the nearby mainland.